Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

 One type of home exercise that has become popular is called Hogupira.
 The term was coined by a personal trainer by the name of Yuka Hoshino.
 "Hogu" comes from "hogusu," which is a verb to describe loosening muscles, and "pira" is short for pilates.
 One does need an exercise foam roller to be able to do this.
 The combination moves are said to help lose weight and are practiced by many Japanese entertainers and stars who have purchased her instructive book.

 "Veranda camping" and "camping at home" are terms that are heard a lot in Japan now.
 This is also a trend that came most likely as a result of being forced to stay at home in the pandemic.
-Sales of camp and outdoor goods shot up as people tried to replicate the outdoor camp experience on their balconies or in their front ‘yards’ (houses in Japan typically don’t have backyards, or a very big property at all).
+Sales of camp and outdoor goods shot up as people tried to replicate the outdoor camp experience on their balconies or in their front ‘yards’ (houses in Japan typically don’t have backyards or very much outdoor space at all).

 Recipes for meals made on outdoor grills or burners are often shown on television.
 They’re a hit because they generally require just one pot or pan and are easy to duplicate at home.